Skip to main content

 Purpose

-Checkout Input Fields enable the collection of core customer data during checkout.
-This information is stored in the customer’s profile and contributes to more complete customer records.
+Checkout input fields enable the collection of Customer data across all products.
+This information is stored in the customer’s guest profile and helps build more complete customer records.

 Where the data is stored